-The LSST is a billion-dollar dedicated survey telescope under construction by the US National Science Foundation and the US Department of Energy.
-Construction of the camera is managed by the SLAC National Accelerator Laboratory, while the LSST observatory is under construction on its mountain-top site at Cerro Pachon, Chile.
-Work towards meeting the LSST science goals is being carried out by the LSST Science Collaborations.
+For the first ten years of operation, Vera C. Rubin Observatory will perform the Rubin Observatory Legacy Survey of Space and Time (LSST) , using the 3.2 Gigapixel Rubin Observatory LSST Camera and the 8.4-m Simonyi Survey Telescope.
+Rubin Observatory is under construction by the US National Science Foundation and the US Department of Energy.
+Construction of the camera is managed by the SLAC National Accelerator Laboratory, while the observatory is under construction on its mountain-top site at Cerro Pachon, Chile.
+Work toward meeting the LSST science goals is being carried out by the Rubin Observatory LSST Science Collaborations.

-LSST DESC is the large international science collaboration that will make high accuracy measurements of fundamental cosmological parameters using data from the Large Synoptic Survey Telescope.
+LSST DESC is the international science collaboration that will make high accuracy measurements of fundamental cosmological parameters using data from the LSST.

-We research new methods for obtaining state-of-the-art, robust cosmology constraints that will realize the full statistical precision of the LSST data.
+We research new methods for obtaining state-of-the-art, robust cosmology constraints that will take best advantage of the full statistical precision of the LSST data.

 A Vibrant and Inclusive Scientific Community

-We work hard to create a positive and respectful collaborative working environment.
+We work hard to maintain a positive and respectful collaborative working environment.

 Meeting LSST's Big Data Challenge